Last Updated on February 11, 2023

 Because of their tiny size, it is possible to over-exercise.
 If you’re planning to bring them trekking, you might want to invest in a doggy backpack or carrier.
 This way, you can lug your fur baby when he gets tired.

 They love romping around and wandering freely, so don’t expect them to walk quietly beside you.
 Your little Teacup Beagle will give everything a good sniff.

 He might even chase after smells.
-It’s a good practice to keep him on a leash unless you’re in a gated compound.
+It’s good practice to keep him on a leash unless you’re in a gated compound.

 They do get more relaxed as they mature, so don’t be surprised when he begins to pack on the pounds.
-To prevent this from happening, make sure they get their exercise!
+To prevent this from happening, make sure they get exercise!

 Grooming: Do Pocket Beagles shed a lot?